 It will be easier if you position your fingers on the strings that those fingers will be plucking.
 This will help your fingers to get used to staying close to those strings until they’re needed.

-In fingerstyle guitar, the thumb is usually poised to strike any of the first three (bass) strings while the three fingers are poised to strike strings three to six.
+With guitar fingerpicking for beginners, the thumb is usually poised to strike any of the first three (bass) strings while the three fingers are poised to strike strings three to six.
 You can also strike all three of the higher strings at once, like Joni Mitchell, Tracy Chapman, and so many other singer-songwriters have done.

 The first two patterns are fairly easy, but the third and fourth will take a little longer to learn so be kind to yourself and give yourself time.
 Though they look hard now, once you’ve learned them, playing them will be practically effortless.